rockcookies/fnx-ui/packages/fnx-ui/src/date-picker/index.en-US.md

 # DatePicker

-Time selector, support date, month, time division, etc., usually used in conjunction with the pop-up assembly.
+Used to select time, support date and time dimensions, usually used with the [Popup](#/en-US/components/popup) component.

 ## Choose Date

-`Datepicker` Attribute to define the time type that needs to be selected, `columnsLayout` is the day and month of the day, the `color, month, day`.
-The optional time range can be determined by `maxdate` and `minDate` properties.
+Use `columnsLayout` prop to set select-type, Set `columnsLayout` to `year,month,day` to select date.

 ```tsx
 import { DatePicker } from 'fnx-ui';